Gender at UCD

 Gender Equality Action Group

-The Gender Equality Action Group (GEAG) chaired by Professor Orla Feely, Vice-President for Research, Impact and Innovation oversees the implementation of the Gender Equality Action Plan and also acts as the Steering Group for University Athena SWAN applications.
+The Gender Equality Action Group (GEAG) co -chaired by Professor Colin Scott and Dr Emma Sokell oversees the implementation of the Gender Equality Action Plan and also acts as the Steering Group for University Athena SWAN applications.
 It also encourages and supports Schools across all disciplines to apply for Athena SWAN awards and carry out a mock assessment role for School applications prior to submission.
 This group has a broader remit in terms of addressing gender-related issues and promoting gender equality that may fall outside the scope of Athena SWAN.

 Any queries or comments in relation to gender equality can be sent to firstname.lastname@example.org and will be considered by the Gender Equality Action Group.